swisstackle/oline_game/README.md

 Therefore I will not provide any instructions on how to install the software.

+However, I am looking for testers.

-For prices and support: alainsch@buffalo.edu
+For prices, testers or other support: alainsch@buffalo.edu